Francisco Javier Clavijero: The expulsion of the Jesuits and Clavijero's work in Italy

 As part of the Bourbon Reforms in Spanish America and the general suppression of the Jesuits by European monarchs in the late eighteenth century, the Jesuits were expelled from all the Spanish dominations on June 25, 1767, on orders of King Charles III.
 When Clavijero left the colony, he went first to Ferrara, Italy, but soon relocated to Bologna, Italy, where he lived the rest of his life.

 In Italy he devoted his time to his historical investigations.
 Although he no longer had access to the Aztec codices, the reference works, and the accounts of the first Spanish conquistadors, he retained in his memory the information from his earlier studies.
 He was able to write the work he had always intended, La Historia Antigua de México (ISBN 968-6871-20-9).
 In Italy a work by the Prussian Cornelius de Pauw came to his attention.
 It was entitled Philosophical Investigations Concerning the Americans.
 This work revealed to Clavijero the extent of European ignorance about the nature and culture of pre-Columbian Americans, and spurred his work to show the true history of Mexico.

 He worked for years on his history, consulting Italian libraries and corresponding with friends in Mexico who answered his questions by consulting the original works there.
 Finally his work was ready.
 It consisted of ten volumes containing the narrative of Mexican culture from before the Spanish conquest.
 The original manuscript was in Spanish, but Father Clavijero translated it into Italian, with the help of some of his Italian friends.
-The book was published at Cesena in 1780-81, and was received by scholars with great satisfaction.
+The book was published at Cesena in 1780–81, and was received by scholars with great satisfaction.
 It was soon translated into English and German.
 It was also translated back into Spanish, and went through numerous editions in Mexico.
 Much later (1945) the original was published in Spanish.

-His works
+Works

 La Historia Antigua de México begins with a description of Anáhuac, and continues with the story of the Aztec wanderings.
 It treats of the politics, warfare, religion, customs, social organization and culture of the Aztecs.
 It establishes for the first time the chronology of the Indian peoples, and concludes with the history of the Conquest up to the imprisonment of Cuauhtémoc.

 In contrast to many of his contemporaries, Clavijero promoted a view of the Indigenous as peaceful and good, while heavily criticizing the actions of the Spanish conquistadors.
 Clavijero's work is seen today as overly sentimental and unreliable, but it is still read by many historians who seek detailed information about early American daily life.

 In addition to La Historia Antigua de México, Father Clavijero published these works: